ReDI-School/intermediate-java/10-exception-and-error-handling/index.md

 Use exceptions only for exceptional situations, e.g.
 - a file should be there, but isn't
 - the user should put in a number, but puts a name
-- you want to call the instagram API but you have no internet connection.
+- you want to call the instagram API, but you have no internet connection.

 Do not use it for anything else.
 It is considered bad practice - Exceptions complicate the flow of your application because you jump between functions and blocks before they complete.

 ## Exercises

-## Exercise 1
+### Exercise 1
 Write a dateValidator method that accept a string as parameter and returns nothing if the string is in the format `DD/MM/YYYY` otherwise it raises a `DateTimeException` as a checked exception.

+### Exercise 2
-## Exercise 2: Replace the `DateTimeException` in Exercise 1 with a custom Exception.
+Replace the `DateTimeException` in Exercise 1 with a custom Exception.

 # Assignment